 Organizer: Christian Janson

-This talk is the second one in the seminar series „Reading the Crypto Classics“ for the summer term 2019.
+This talk is the second one in the seminar series “Reading the Crypto Classics” for the very special summer term 2020.
 The idea of this seminar is to jointly read classical milestone papers in the area of cryptography, to discuss their impact and understand their relevance for current research areas.
 The seminar is running as an Oberseminar, but at the same time meant to be a joint reading group seminar of the CROSSING Special Interest Group on Advanced Cryptography with all interested CROSSING members being invited to participate.

 This issue will cover the paper

 “A technique based on public key cryptography is presented that allows an electronic mail system to hide who a participant communicates with as well as the content of the communication--in spite of an unsecured underlying telecommunication system.
 The technique does not require a universally trusted authority.
 One correspondent can remain anonymous to a second, while allowing the second to respond via an untraceable return address.

 The technique can also be used to form rosters of untraceable digital pseudonyms from selected applications.
 Applicants retain the exclusive ability to form digital signatures corresponding to their pseudonyms.
 Elections in which any interested party can verify that the ballots have been properly counted are possible if anonymously mailed ballots are signed with pseudonyms from a roster of registered voters.
 Another use allows an individual to correspond with a record-keeping organization under a unique pseudonym which appears in a roster of acceptable clients.”